 From these verses, it would be good to review the use of the instrumental in the following: ona jest moją siostrą (she is my sister) and on jest moim bratem (he is my brother).
 It may help if you considered the instrumental here as equating to the as of English: she is as my sister, he is as my brother.

-From verse 4, understand: czy miałbyś także ukarać śmiercią ludzi niewinnych? (would you have to also punish with death innocent people?).
+From verse 4, understand: czy miałbyś także ukarać śmiercią ludzi niewinnych? (would you have to also punish with death innocent men?).
 The Polish for guilty is winny; its opposite, then — niewinny — means not guilty, innocent.

 In these verses, Abimelech justifies his behaviour, and God states that he understands why he acted as he did.
 In verse 5, Abimelech says: uczyniłem to w prostocie serca i z rękami czystymi (I did this in the simplicity of [my] heart and with clean [innocent] hands).